replikativ/datahike/doc/config.md

 (d/create-database "datahike:mem://example" :schema-on-read true)
 ```

+Have a look at the [schema documation](./schema.md) for more information.

 ## Historical Data
 Datahike has the capability to inspect and query historical data with a temporal
 index that is per default activated.
 If your application does not require any